Cookies

 Looking back, it can be said that the good involvement of all stakeholders is of great importance.
 This results in a high level of acceptance among users.
 In the best case scenario, enthusiasm is generated in everyday use.
 This in turn is a breeding ground for new wishes, because suddenly there are more opportunities for optimization.
 The result is a win-win situation for everyone.
 Each project generates new knowledge: new insights into the project process, collaborations with new partner companies in specialist areas, new technical knowledge as well as experience and feedback in the software development process.
 This is how good cooperation works at all levels.
 This creates added value for everyone.

-Picture of Sascha Zeller, Team Leader OT Solutions at ControlTech Engineering AG.
+Photo of Sascha Zeller, Business Unit Manager for Data Management at ControlTech Engineering AG.

 Are you interested in a similar project?